tyler-dane/cheatsheets/vim-cheatsheet.md

 ### Navigation
 ```
  _ (underscore)     # Jumps to the first non-whitespace character on the same line the cursor is on
  {+-}               # Jumps to first non-whitespace character on next/revious line

-+ and - jump to the first non-whitespace character on the next / previous line
-2w      #Moves cursor 2 words forward
+2w      # Moves cursor 2 words forward
-3e      #Moves cursor to end of third word forward
+3e      # Moves cursor to end of third word forward
-0       #Moves cursor to start of line
+0       # Moves cursor to start of line
-A       #Appends cursor to end of line and enters insert mode
+A       # Appends cursor to end of line and enters insert mode
-CTL-G   #Shows location in the file and file status
+CTL-G   # Shows location in the file and file status
-G       #Moves cursor to bottom of file
+G       # Moves cursor to bottom of file
-gg      #Moves cursor to top of file
+gg      # Moves cursor to top of file
-{#}G    #Moves cursor to the given line number
+{#}G    # Moves cursor to the given line number
-:{#}    #Moves cursor to the given line number
+:{#}    # Moves cursor to the given line number
-/{search}          #Searches for results in file
+/{search}          # Searches for results in file
-    n                  #Cycles forward through results
+    n                  # Cycles forward through results
-    N                  #Cycles backwards through results
+    N                  # Cycles backwards through results
-%                  #When cursor is over a (, [, or {, this finds the matching closing symbol.
+%                  # When cursor is over a (, [, or {, this finds the matching closing symbol.
 ```